-I have recommended that Standard 2 - Agency Recommendation is more applicable for two standard selections, as indicated in red.
+I have recommended that Standard 2 - Agency Recommendation is more applicable for two standard selections one standard selection, as indicated in red.
 The rationale for this is discussed under the applicable criteria.
 Details of the standard recommendations and compliance with the criteria are presented in Section VIII.

-6. REGULATORY AND COMPLIANCE STATUS
+VI.
+REGULATORY AND COMPLIANCE STATUS